-Automatic illumination angle: Turn on to use the automatic illumination angle.
-Turn off to set the illumination angle manually.
+Automatic illumination angle U : Turn on to use the automatic illumination angle.
+Tu rn off to set the illumination angle manually.

-Illumination angle : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
-If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
+I lumination angle <math>igcup</math> : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
+If the camera has a wide angle of view, you can set the Ilumination angle to a narrower angle, which equals a greater tele position.
 This will result in dark corners in the image.

-IR wavelength : Select the desired wavelength for the IR light.
+IR wavelength $\bigcirc$ : Select the desired wavelength for the IR light.